 Concept restaurant titled Maggi Café, piloting at JFK International Terminal 4

-We chose JFK International Airport in New York as our reference location for the Maggi Café.
+The Maggi Café is a concept restaurant featuring Maggi recipes from around the world.
+Piloting at JFK International in Terminal 4, the Maggi Café would cater to traffic coming from the brand's most loyal markets such as India.
 JFK was a top choice because of the breadth of international traffic it covers from every corner of the globe -- from Europe to Latin America to Asia.
-The Maggi Café would be situated in Terminal 4 where many of the Star Alliance airlines are hosted.

 Jason Colliton, Copywriter